Southern Ming: Southeast Asia

 The Ming loyalist Chinese pirate Yang Yandi (Dương Ngạn Địch) and his fleet sailed to Vietnam to leave the Qing dynasty in March 1682, first appearing off the coast of Tonkin in northern Vietnam.
-According to the Vietnamese account, Vũ Duy Chí (武惟志), a minister of the Vietnamese Lê dynasty came up with a plan to defeat the Chinese pirates by sending more than 300 girls who were beautiful singing girls and prostitutes with red handkerchiefs to go to the Chinese pirate junks on small boats.
-The Chinese pirates and northern Vietnamese (Tonkinese) girls had sex but the women then wet the gun barrels of the pirates ships with their handkerchiefs which they got wet.
+According to the Vietnamese account, Vũ Duy Chí (武惟志), a minister of the Vietnamese Lê dynasty, came up with a plan to defeat the Chinese pirates by sending more than 300 beautiful singing girls and prostitutes with red handkerchiefs to the Chinese pirate junks on small boats.
+The Chinese pirates and northern Vietnamese (Tonkinese) girls had sex, but the women wet the gun barrels of the pirate ships with their handkerchiefs.
 They then left in the same boats.
 The Trinh Lords navy then attacked the Chinese pirate fleet which was unable to fire back with their wet guns.
-The Chinese pirate fleet, originally 206 junks, was reduced to 50–80 junks by the time it reached South Vietnam's Quang Nam and the Mekong delta.
+The Chinese pirate fleet, originally 206 junks, was reduced to 50–80 junks by the time it reached South Vietnam's Quang Nam and the Mekong Delta.
 The Chinese pirates having sex with north Vietnamese women may also have transmitted a deadly epidemic from China which ravaged the Tonkin regime of north Vietnam.
 French and Chinese sources say a typhoon contributed to the loss of ships along with the disease.
 The Nguyễn court of southern Vietnam allowed Yang (Duong) and his surviving followers to resettle in Đồng Nai, which had been newly acquired from the Khmers.
 Duong's followers named their settlement as Minh Huong, to recall their allegiance to the Ming dynasty.